DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions/expression-syntax.md

 </ul>
 </td><td><p>Join([Parameters.Parameter1])</p>
 </td></tr><tr><td><p>CreateTable(Column1, ..., ColumnN)</p>
 </td><td><p>Creates a table from several multi-value parameters&#39; values.
-This function can be used when mapping multi-value report parameters to the query parameter that is generated from a stored procedure&#39;s <a href="https://docs.microsoft.com/en-us/sql/relational-databases/tables/use-table-valued-parameters-database-engine">User Defined Table Type</a> parameter.
-Refer to the <a class="xref" href="..\shape-report-data\use-report-parameters\use-query-parameters">Query Parameters</a> topic for more information.</p>
+This function can be used when mapping multi-value report parameters to the query parameter that is generated from a stored procedure&#39;s <a href="https://docs.microsoft.com/en-us/sql/relational-databases/tables/use-table-valued-parameters-database-engine.html">User Defined Table Type</a> parameter.
+Refer to the <a class="xref" href="..\shape-report-data\use-report-parameters\use-query-parameters.html">Query Parameters</a> topic for more information.</p>
 </td><td><p>CreateTable([Parameters.Parameter1], ..., [Parameters.ParameterN])</p>
 </td></tr></table>